Dostified/HA-IP-Cam/README.md

-# MS IP Cam for Home Assistant
+# HA IP Cam for Home Assistant

-This is a custom integration that connects Home Assistant to the MS IP Cam Android app.
+This is a custom integration that connects Home Assistant to the HA IP Cam Android app.
 It provides a true on-demand RTSP feed, flashlight toggles, and lens controls directly from your Home Assistant dashboard.

 ## Installation via HACS